seymuromarov/laravel-sms/readme.md

 ```

-for checking balance use (only for Clockwork):
+for checking balance use (only for Clockwork,SmsApi):
 ```
     Sms::balance();
 ```